Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Private convex bilevel optimization

 \section{Private convex bilevel optimization}

-In this section, we characterize the optimal excess risk bounds for DP convex bilevel ERM and SCO: \begin{theorem}[Convex DP BLO - Informal] Let $\hp$ and $\Phi$ be convex $(\forall Z \in \ZZ^n)$ and grant Assumption~\ref{ass: lipschitz and smooth}.
+In this section, we characterize the optimal excess risk bounds for DP convex bilevel ERM:

+\begin{theorem}[Convex DP BLO - Informal] Let $\hp$ and $\Phi$ be convex $(\forall Z \in \ZZ^n)$ and grant Assumption~\ref{ass: lipschitz and smooth}.
 Then, there is an efficient $\eps$-DP algorithm with output $\hx$ such that If Assumption~\ref{ass: hessian smooth} parts 3-4 hold, then there is an efficient $(\eps, \delta)$-DP algorithm with output $\hx$ s.t.

-Moreover, all of the above upper bounds are tight (optimal) up to logarithmic factors. \end{theorem}
+Moreover, the above upper bounds are tight (optimal) up to logarithmic factors. \end{theorem}

 The following subsections contain formal statements capturing the precise dependence on the problem parameters given in Assumptions~\ref{ass: lipschitz and smooth} and \ref{ass: hessian smooth} and runtime bounds.
+We also provide bounds for DP convex bilevel SO.